 - Full inspection.
 The service should include a full visual and point examination to check all the working parts of your furnace and duct system.
 An experienced service technician should be able to identify any concerns or signs of excessive wear during this review.

 - Pilot and gas pressure evaluation.
-As part of your tune-up, changes may be made to the pilot and gas pressure when needed to restore these elements to their original specifications.
+As part of your tune-up, changes may be made to the pilot and gas pressure when needed to return these elements to their original specifications.

 - Filter replacement.
-A comprehensive furnace tune-up should include a standard 1” filter replacement with your service.
-Typically, furnace filters need to be replaced at least every 90 days, which can enhance efficiency and prevent operational problems.
+A comprehensive furnace tune-up should include a normal 1” filter replacement with your service.
+Typically, furnace filters need to be changed at least every three months, which can enhance efficiency and prevent operational problems.

 - Written assessment.
-Quality HVAC companies should give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the coming year.
-This insightful information can help you establish the current condition of your furnace and how you can lower your energy bills.
+Quality HVAC companies will also give you their analysis in writing or on the receipt with your tune-up, including their professional maintenance proposal for the next year.
+This insightful information can help you determine the current condition of your furnace and what can be done to lower your energy bills.

-Change the thermostat to “on” from “auto” to force the fan to operate.
-If the fan comes on, power is working right, but if it doesn’t, your furnace may not be getting power.
+Switch the thermostat to “on” from “auto” to force the fan to operate.
+If the fan comes on, power is working right, but if it doesn’t, your furnace might not be receiving power.

-Each furnace has a power switch (just like a light switch) either on the furnace or located on a wall close to the furnace.
-Flip the switch and wait a couple of minutes to see if it helps to turn the furnace on.
+All furnaces have a power switch (just like a light switch) either on the furnace or located on a wall close to the furnace.
+Flip the switch and wait two minutes to see if it helps to turn the furnace on.
 Also check to see if all access panels and doors on the furnace are completely closed.

 6. Condensate Drainage